bryantAXS/TGL_Instagram/README.md

 Version 1.0

 This is an ExpressionEngine 2 module for interacting with the Instagram API.
-Currently, the module only retrieves information from the authenticated user's feed and a specified user's feed.
 The module has a CP backend, which directs the user through the oAuth process.

 Follow me on Twitter here: http://twitter.com/bryant_